syncfusion-content/javascript-docs/js/RadialMenu/item-customization.md

 The **data-ej-imageUrl** property specifies the URL of the image for the items. **data-ej-text** attribute is used to specify the item text.
 Refer to the following code example.

-You can add the page content with text-area by referring to this section.

 {% highlight html %}